cepthomas/MidiLib/README.md

 # MidiLib

-TODO2 fix all this doc
+TODOX fix all this doc

 ```
 New: